 As a young girl, Rebecca had a lead role in the Christmas classic, Prancer, a film that had touched many people’s lives.
 Now in her 20s, she wanted to contribute by making meaningful movies about positive transformation.
 Acting in a series of horror films was not part of the plan.

 Today, Rebecca Tickell is a director, producer, and environmental author and activist.
 She produced the 2008 Sundance Film Festival Audience award-winning, environmentally themed movie, FUEL, and co-directed/produced The Big Fix, an Official Selection of the 2011 Cannes Film Festival.
 Rebecca’s 2014 directorial debut (with husband Josh) was the critically acclaimed documentary, Pump, narrated by Jason Bateman.
-In 2016, Rebecca directed the John Paul DeJoria story, Good Fortune, as well as forthcoming documentaries Kiss the Ground, The Earthing Movie and The Revolution Generation with her husband Josh.
+Recent films directed by Rebecca include the John Paul DeJoria story, Good Fortune, The Revolution Generation, as well as The Earthing Movie about her family's journey to wellness.
+In 2020 her award-winning film Kiss the Ground starring Woody Harrelson launched with a media reach of over 1 billion people.
+Her forthcoming documentaries On Sacred Ground, Common Ground, We Are the Bees and Groundswell will premiere over the next few years with her husband Josh.

 After spending several years investigating and documenting the impact and root cause of the 2010 BP oil spill, Rebecca became ill and was left with permanent damage from exposure to the oil and dispersant in the atmosphere.